 These data are sent to you for each individual animal along with their CT images.
 The results are also included in the Signet Sheepbreeder calculations of estimated breeding values (EBVs).

-We are planning to offer the full service across the UK in the same locations as last year.
+We are planning to offer the full service across the UK in the same locations as last year with a possibility of a new site at Skipton market.
 Numbers for the trips south will be confirmed on at least 100 lambs being booked in for a two-day scanning session.

 Please contact us if your requirements are different from the dates given.